homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/api.md

 # Intercept the traffic from the app to the api server.

-The android APK is using a <network-security-config> that pins the TLS certificate of the api servers. to cirumvent this.
+The Android APK is using a <network-security-config> that pins the TLS certificate of the api servers to cirumvent this.

 preparations:

-- install Android Studio
-- install HttpToolkit
-- create a fresh Virtual Device (Pixel 8 Pro with Play Store, rest default settings)
-- start the Virtual Device
+- install [Android Studio](https://developer.android.com/studio) create a fresh Virtual Device (Pixel 8 Pro with Play Store, rest default settings) and start the Virtual Device.
-- start HttpToolkit
+- install [HttpToolkit](https://httptoolkit.com) and start it.
-- downloaded the httptoolkit.apk from https://github.com/httptoolkit/httptoolkit-android/releases/tag/v1.3.12
-- drag-drop the httptoolkit.apk to the Virtual Device, started it & followed onboarding
+- download the [httptoolkit.apk](https://github.com/httptoolkit/httptoolkit-android/releases/tag/v1.3.12), drag-drop it to the Virtual Device, started it & followed onboarding.

 ### patching com-panasonic-accsmart-v1.20.0.apk for https interception:

 - download com-panasonic-accsmart-v1.20.0.apk from one of the APK mirrors
 - download recent apktool & uper-apk-signer jars
 - prepare: java -jar apktool.jar if com-panasonic-accsmart-v1.20.0.apk
 - decompile: java -jar apktool.jar d com-panasonic-accsmart-v1.20.0.apk
 - update res/xml/network_security_config.xml to